lalit2005/hyperdocs/docs/sidebar-sections.md

 You can have different categories for your docs such as `INTRODUCTION`, `API`, `GUIDES`, `SCREENCASTS`, `FAQ`, `CONTRIBUTING`, `SUPPORT`, etc..

-The documentation that you are looking at also has different pages categorized into `INTRO`, `VS OTHERS` and `OTHERS` in the sidebar.
+The documentation that you are looking at also has different pages categorized into `INTRO`, `VS OTHERS`, `FEATURES` and `USAGE` in the sidebar.

 Adding a category heading is very easy in Hyperdocs.
 Simply add a new new file that starts with `- ` (that's a hyphen followed by a space) and then the category name.
 For example, `- INTRO`.